-If you have pain associated with a herniated disc and conservative treatments haven’t alleviated your discomfort, the expert neurosurgery team at Polaris Spine & Neurosurgery Center in Sandy Springs in the Atlanta, Georgia metropolitan area, and College Park offers solutions.
+If you have pain associated with a herniated disc and conservative treatments haven’t alleviated your discomfort, the expert neurosurgery team at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Bethlehem, Georgia, offers solutions.
 They use minimally invasive microdiscectomy, also known as microdecompression, to alleviate pain for long-lasting relief.
 Schedule an appointment with Polaris Spine & Neurosurgery Center over the phone or online to find out if microdiscectomy is right for you.

 Microdiscectomy, or microdecompression, is a minimally invasive surgery to remove a herniated disc that presses on your spinal cord or nerve roots and causes you pain.
 The specialists at Polaris Spine & Neurosurgery Center use a special microscope for better precision and accuracy with smaller incisions, less bleeding, and a shorter recovery time.

 Your neurosurgeon may recommend a microdiscectomy if you have low back pain that doesn’t subside with physical therapy, massage therapy, or injections.
 You might be a good candidate for the procedure if you experience: